(FINAL UPDATE AND SEASON SUMMARY)

 At the 3.
 Rodney Hood, Ariza, Carmelo.

 At the 4.
-Bring back LA with a reduced salary, Kevin Love at a near minimum salary just to finish out his career in his home town.
+Bring in Danilo Gallinari at a reduced salary, Kevin Love at a near minimum salary just to finish out his career in his home town.
 (And yes, he can still contribute).
 Zach, if they can’t find anyone better.

 At the 5.
 Nurk, Whiteside, if he will play at a reduced salary, a good solid vet or raw talented youngster.